regoclint/prac/Notes.md

     - Kafka's model is that every topic has both these properties—it can scale processing and is also multi-subscriber
     - Kafka messages are retained even after they are consumed

+Kafka definitions
+- Producer, Consumer, topic, Broker
+- topic is a queue, broker is the server holding the queue
+- A topic broker system can be made into a distributed system for scale

+Zookeper
+- is used for coordination in distributed systems
+- Leader election for failure of a leader node

+Some DS design patterns
+- Sharded
+- Lambda
+- Kafka Streaming pattern

 HTTP Methods
     GET - only to get info not update
     POST - to update or create